City Plan Commission (CPC) schedules, staff reports and dockets are available on the Boards and Commissions page.

 - The commission will make a recommendation to the City Council either to approve your request; approve it subject to certain conditions; or to deny it.
 You will be advised by letter of the commission’s decision.

 - If the City Plan Commission recommends approval of your rezoning request, the City Planning and Development staff will prepare an ordinance and forward it to the City Council.
-Within about two weeks, the ordinance will be given a first reading before the City Council and will be referred to the council’s Planning, Zoning and Economic Development Committee.
+Within about two weeks, the ordinance will be given a first reading before the City Council and will be referred to the council’s Neighborhood Planning and Development Committee.
 About one or two weeks will pass before the committee holds a public hearing on the ordinance.
 You or your representative must attend, and should bring any material that would help explain your request.

 If the committee recommends that the ordinance be passed, the measure will be given a second and third reading on consecutive weeks and the council will vote on it at the third reading.
 If the City Council approves your rezoning request, or approves it with conditions, the ordinance to rezone your property becomes effective 10 days later.